brycewray/hugo-site/content/posts/2019/07/why-staying-with-hugo/index.md

 > Will have more to say about this in a future post, but am keeping brycewray.com firmly within @GoHugoIO after three weekends’ worth of experimentation with @gatsbyjs and some other kewl kids. #StayWithTheBest\
 > <span class="pokey">6:05 PM • July 13, 2019 (UTC)</span>

-[^BEP]: I confess to being extremely pleased that, later that afternoon, none other than [@bepsays](https://twitter.com/bepsays) himself (Bjørn Erik Pedersen, the lead developer of Hugo) "liked" that tweet.
+[^BEP]: I confess to being extremely pleased that, later that afternoon, none other than Bjørn Erik Pedersen, the lead developer of Hugo, "liked" that tweet.

 ## "Interesting," indeed